-Of course, I often don’t listen to myself, and that’s where the guidelines below becomes my safety net.
+Of course, I often don’t listen to myself, and that’s where the guidelines below become my safety net.

 Are you on the same page?

-Torturing yourself with “was I clear in the beginning of the contract”? is not productive and just delays the conversation.
+Torturing yourself with “was I clear at the beginning of the contract”? is not productive and just delays the conversation.

 If you need support don’t suffer by yourself reach out here: click here to book a chat